MasterSkepticista/masterskepticista.github.io/content/posts/reduce-sum/index.md

 Reduce operations are embarrasingly parallel[^associativity], which makes them a great candidate to be run on GPUs.

-This post will walk through a series of optimizations to iteratively obtain maximum device throughput.
+This post will walk through a series of optimizations[^nvidia-guide] to iteratively obtain maximum device throughput.

 Code is available on [GitHub](https://github.com/MasterSkepticista/parallel_reductions_cuda).